OneIdentity/safeguard-discovery/README.md

 ## Prerelease Versions

-To install a pre-release version of safeguard-discovery you need to use the latest version of PowerShellGet if you aren't already.
+To install a prerelease version of safeguard-discovery you need to use the latest version of PowerShellGet.
 Windows comes with one installed, but you want the newest and it requires the `-Force` parameter to get it.

 If you don't have PowerShellGet, run: